polyure/apartment_listing/README.md

-A python script that calls Oikotie API, saves found apartments on a map, and appends them to an .xlsx file.
+A python script that calls Oikotie API, saves found apartments on a map, and appends them to a template .xlsx file.
+These generated files will be found in /generated_files

-Note, xlwings requires Excel installation on the computer, and I'd rather use openpyxl, but that corrupts the resulting file since it cannot handle the indirect-function and turns them into array formulae.
+Note, xlwings requires Excel installation on the computer.
+I'd rather use openpyxl, but that corrupts the resulting file since it cannot handle the indirect-function and turns them into array formulae.
 If you find a workaround, let me know.